Matthew Hodge

 // => "10 minutes and 36 seconds ago"

-I hope you find the above as usefull as I have.
+I hope you find the above as useful as I have.
 To find out more head over to nesbot carbon difference for humans and see how you can use it in your project.